 We can apply this approach to simpler loss functions that only depend on inputs and a separate regularization term.

-However, this `generalized likelihood’ is not necessarily a probabilistic likelihood, and the prior \(\pof{\w}\) is not necessarily the prior of an equivalent Bayesian objective.
+However, this `generalized likelihood’ is not necessarily a

 Additional notes:

-- We need the \(\exp(-\dots)\) because of the \(-\log \dots\) that is required for combining the prior distribution with the likelihood in variational inference.
+because of the that is required for combining the prior distribution with the likelihood in variational inference. - This is exactly the Boltzmann/Gibbs distribution with a temperature

-- We use probability distributions as a tool to find the posterior distribution using an equivalent variational inference objective.
+as the constant with being a conversion factor between a temparature (in Kelvin) and a unitless quantity. - We use probability distributions as a tool to find the posterior distribution using an equivalent variational inference objective.

 MAP Solution